 What do you think 'niche' means?
 A scheme to make money A successful blog Politeness A specialised place in a market.

 What does the writer decide to make her blog about?
-Music Glee Ethical living e synonyms for dif Bearing Self-confidence Existence Ghost
+Music Glee Ethical living

 What word best describes Sarah Hartley?
-A commander A judge A power An authority
+A commander A commander A judge A power An authority